simonwb98/2D_KMC/README.md

 # 2D KMC

 ## Introduction
 Implementation of a kinetic monte-carlo and stochastic simulation process are present in two separate branches of this repository.
-The "Complete" branch contains the stochastic simulation, which is more robust for larger energy ranges, especially considering dehalogenation effects.
+The "main" branch contains the stochastic simulation, which is more robust for larger energy ranges, especially considering dehalogenation effects.
 The kinetic monte-carlo simulation is present in the KMC_Complete branch, and an identical procedure is used for that case.

 ## Operation